-Collectively, these people are vital as they add up to the financial and market share reports you pore over every day.
+Collectively, these people add up to the financial and market share reports you pore over every day.

 Of course you value your customers.
 That�s why you created your Fly / Rewards / Advantage / Club loyalty program.
-Throw them a few points with a tiny bit of perceived value every time they buy something and bingo!
+Throw them a few points with a little bit of perceived value every time they buy something and bingo!
 Loyalty!

 We don�t buy Nike running shoes because of the extra pair of laces they throw in for free.
 We buy Nike because of how they make us feel and how they can help us to become the athlete we emotionally want to be.
 Logically, we know this is nonsense but it�s Nike for goodness sake!
-I CAN do it.
+When I pull on my pair of Nikes, I CAN do it.

-Loyalty programs may keep the cash registers ringing but there�s a problem with that strategy: if that�s your main customer play you will always be vulnerable to someone who comes along with a bigger, better or shinier ethical bribe.
+Loyalty programs may keep the cash registers ringing but there�s a problem with that strategy: if that�s your main customer relationship play you will always be vulnerable to someone who comes along with a bigger, better or shinier ethical bribe.

 Invest in unique and unforgettable experiences.
-What’s your equivalent of a book-reading with tea and scones at your local bookshop?
+What�s your brand’s equivalent of a book-reading with tea and scones at your local bookshop?

 The Message is brought to you by Tick Yes � providing solutions for all your digital and content marketing needs.

-Images Courtesy of Shutterstock
+Image Courtesy of Shutterstock